turingschool/lesson_plans/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown

 [Mocha][https://mochajs.org] runs your tests, but it doesn't come with an assertion library.
 We'll use the excellent and popular [Chai][https://chaijs.com] assertion library.
 (More on Chai in a little bit.)

 We'll make sure our `spec_helper.js` includes Chai and loads our favorite assertion library.
 The Asset Pipeline has a special syntax for including files, `//=`, which is only slightly different than JavaScript's comment syntax, `//`.
-This is intentional as its meaningful for the Asset Pipeline, but we'd rather JavaScript ignore these declarations.

 Change line 4 in `spec/javascripts/spec_helper.js` from the first line below to the second: